vaginessa/dns-wiki/HOWTO-Compile-AFWall.md

 Setup Gradle
 ----------------------

-* Download Gradle
+* Download Gradle.
-* Extract it e.g. to C:\ or any dir your want
+* Extract it e.g. to C:\ or any dir your want.
-* Setup the $Path (which is important so that Android Studio and your systems recognize it)
+* Setup the $Path (which is important so that Android Studio and your systems recognize it).

 ![Gradle Path](http://i.imgur.com/qL1soiW.png)

+You not need to reproduce this steps for the Java JDK since it (if you used the installer) setup this automatically.

 General procedure using Android Studio